software-dev-academy/wd-js-exercise-1/README.md

 [here on W3Schools](https://www.w3schools.com/js/js_htmldom.asp).

  *Some tips:*
- - Check the lecture about DOM object and make sure you understand it.
+ - Check the lecture about DOM objects and make sure you understand it.
  - If needed read the tutorial in W3School about DOM.
  - Read the HTML file carefully.